 MEDEX 573: Technical Skills I – 1 credit

-Using lectures, simulation experiences and group exercises, this course introduces clinical reasoning, basic clinical procedures, laboratory medicine, radiology, and electrocardiography.
+Using lectures, simulation experiences and workshops, this course introduces clinical reasoning, basic clinical procedures, laboratory medicine, radiology, and electrocardiography.
 Students will demonstrate the ability to assess a patient’s clinical condition using critical thinking skills that evaluate normal and abnormal findings associated with lab results, radiographs, and ECGs.
-The course includes simulation workshops, procedural demonstrations and lectures throughout the didactic year.
+The course includes simulation training, skills workshops, procedural demonstrations and lectures throughout the didactic year.

 MEDEX 554: Adult Medicine I – 7 credits

 This course provides a problem-oriented approach to the diagnosis and initial management of common primary care conditions.
-The organ systems covered in winter include eye-ear-nose-throat, rheumatology, gynecology, sexually transmitted disease, HIV, gastroenterology, orthopedics and hematology.
+The diseases and condition covered in winter include those from the following organ systems: infectious diseases, hematology, eye-ear-nose-throat, dermatology, orthopedics and rheumatology, and endocrine.

 MEDEX 556: Maternal & Child Health I – 3 credits

 This course introduces a systems-oriented approach to the diagnosis and initial management of common primary care problems in pediatrics and obstetrics.
-Topics include newborn, well-child, adolescent and sports exams as well as pediatric health maintenance and an overview of normal pregnancy and delivery in the primary care setting.
+Topics include an overview of normal pregnancy and delivery in the primary care setting, the neonatal examination, pediatric infectious diseases, ENT disorders, pediatric orthopedics, immunizations, pediatric hematology and oncology, and pediatric cardiovascular and respiratory disorders.

 MEDEX 558: Behavioral Medicine II – 2 credits